-I love the new OneDrive files on-demand feature included as part of the Windows 10 Fall Creators update.
+I love the OneDrive files on-demand feature included as part of the Windows 10 Fall Creators update.

 I don’t usually write about Windows 10 features, but because the OneDrive sync client is used for OneDrive and SharePoint library syncing and is used extensively by end-users (which is what I usually do write about), I thought it was relevant.
 This Fall Creators update feature is a great usability and performance boost because it means an entire library/folder doesn’t need to be synced to local storage.
 This is something particularly important for those large SharePoint document libraries end-users may be trying to sync – I’ve seen a few.